biological-alignment-benchmarks/biological-alignment-gridagents-benchmarks/README.md

 To autoformat python files you can use [`black`](https://github.com/psf/black).
 To automatically sort the imports you can run
 [`isort .`](https://github.com/PyCQA/isort) from the root level of the project.
+Configurations of the formatters can be found in `pyproject.toml`

 See the `Makefile` for further instructions.

-## Running
+## Start a training

-Try `make run-training-short`.
+Run `make run-training-short`.
 Then look in `aintelope/checkpoints/memory_records`.
 There should be two new files named `Record_{current timestamp}.csv` and `Record_{current timestamp}_plot..png`.
 The plot will be an image of the path the agent took during the test episode, using the best agent that the training produced.
 Green dots are food in the environment, blue dots are water.

-# Cygwin
+### Cygwin

-If you are a Windows user, note that this project does work fine on linux ubuntu using Windows wsl2.
+[If](If) you are a Windows user, note that this project does work fine on linux ubuntu using Windows wsl2.
 If you would prefer not to use wsl2, and instead run this directly on Windows, you will need to figure out how to do that.
 We have not managed to get